capsidjs/capsid/README.md

   lifecycles) to **html classes**.
 - :sunny: **Declarative.** You can write your app with a few decorators (`@component`, `@wired`, `@on`, etc) and Web APIs.
+- **No magic syntax.** Capsid uses standard HTML and TypeScript syntax.
+No need of learning any magic syntax like Vue, Svelte, etc.

 `capsid` uses TypeScript decorators for event handlers and dispatchers, and it enables declarative style of DOM programming.
 See